The Her bold move junior board

 As a daughter of an expat, Allison lived abroad in Shanghai for her early childhood, developing a global vision of human connection.
 Her political journey officially began as a student representative on the Global Troy Advisory Committee, and as a canvasser for the Michigan League of Conservation Voters.
 She has worked at the Oakland Livingston Human Service Agency on the Transforming Communities Initiative, addressing housing and neighborhood safety through an equity lens.
 Allison has also worked abroad in Ho Chi Minh City, Vietnam, and with the International Rescue Committee on resettlement services and data storytelling.

 Allison is extremely committed to reproductive justice and women’s rights.
-She has evaluated the breastfeeding policies in every U.S. state’s prisons and researched reentry programs and services for formerly incarcerated mothers in Massachusetts.
-Allison works currently as a research assistant on the Trauma Misinformed Justice Project, and serves as Co-President of Wellesley for Reproductive Justice.
+She’s conducted research on breastfeeding policies and reentry services for incarcerated and formerly incarcerated mothers.
+Allison serves as Co-President of Wellesley for Reproductive Justice, an organization that helped bring a free emergency contraceptive vending machine onto her campus.

 As Chair of the new Her Bold Move Junior Board, she is excited to lead and empower young women to be politically active and engaged, helping them (and herself) find their voice, power, and strength.